codee-com/open-catalog/Checks/PWR012/README.md

-# PWR012: Pass only required fields from derived data types as parameters
+# PWR012: Pass only required fields from derived data types as arguments

 ### Issue

-Pass only used fields from derived data types as parameters to promote data hiding.
+Pass only used fields from derived data types as arguments to promote data hiding.

 ### Actions

-Pass the used fields as separate parameters instead of the whole derived type.
+Pass the used fields as separate arguments instead of the whole derived type.

 ### Relevance